Wuwei, Gansu: Wuwei Ethnic Population and Gender

+Birth Rate, Mortality Rate, and Natural Growth Rate in Wuwei

 Economy

 Consistent sunlight and fertile soil make agriculture one of Wuwei's biggest industries.
 Other important industries are textiles, metallurgy, and construction materials.
 Melons, vegetables, wine and livestock are all major agricultural products.
 Organic farming is a trend with more land being set aside for “green farming” each year.
 Land use can be broken down into the following: